-- Rotigotine transdermal system was generally well tolerated by subjects with idiopathic PD for up to 6 years of treatment. - Mean UPDRS (II + III) scores demonstrated sustained efficacy of rotigotine over 2 years of open-label treatment.
+- Rotigotine transdermal system was generally well tolerated by subjects with idiopathic PD for up to 6 years of treatment. - Mean UPDSR (II + III) scores demonstrated sustained efficacy (scores still below baseline) of rotigotine over 2 years of open-label treatment and remained within 4 points of the baseline value for a further 4 years.

-Rotigotine transdermal system (Neupro®, UCB Pharma GmbH) is approved for the treatment of early stage idiopathic PD in the US, and early and advanced stage PD, as well as moderate-to-severe idiopathic restless legs syndrome in the EU.
+Rotigotine transdermal system (Neupro®, UCB Pharma GmbH) is approved for the treatment of early stage idiopathic Parkinson's disease in the United States, and early and advanced stage idiopathic Parkinson's disease, as well as moderate to severe idiopathic restless legs syndrome in adults in the European Union.